alpacahq/user-docs/content/api-documentation/api-v2/streaming.md

 - `expired`: Sent when an order has reached the end of its lifespan, as determined by the order's time in force value.
     - *timestamp*: The time at which the order expired.
 - `done_for_day`: Sent when the order is done executing for the day, and will not receive further updates until the next trading day.
+- `replaced`: Sent when your requested replacement of an order is processed.
+    - *timestamp*: The time at which the order was replaced.

 ### Rarer events:
 These are events that may rarely be sent due to unexpected circumstances on the exchanges.
 It is unlikely you will need to design your